 As Byzantine influences waned, so the emotional qualities of reverence, sorrow and love become more apparent.
 The Serbian frescoes possess a beauty of line and colour and an intensity of religious feeling which places them among the great masterpieces of medieval art. ”

-Those able to rip humans and steal their organs en mase, are able to steel history, past, and remove every trace of other nation’s presence as well.
+Those able to rip humans and steal their organs en masse are able to steel history, past, and remove every trace of other nation’s presence as well.

-Let’s hope UNESCO members won’t let them success.
+Let’s hope UNESCO members won’t let them succeed.
 Not this time.
 Otherwise, Europe would soon get them at the gates of Vienna.
 Again.

 One interesting read: Ferdinand Schevill: “A History of the Balkans”